lucas34/LazyArray/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![codebeat badge](https://codebeat.co/badges/29c646b0-6cea-46c3-955a-6d12a07da64f)](https://codebeat.co/projects/github-com-lucas34-lazyarray-master)

-LazyArray is a standelon generic immutable list with O(1) only's methods.
+LazyArray is a standalone generic immutable list with O(1) only's methods.

 - [x] Map: In Swift.Array, map function has a O(n) complexity.
 In LazyArray, the map will be applied on demande.
 - [x] Cache: Will cache result before returning.
 Great when you use the map operator